renoirb/archivator/README.md

 Archived renoirboulanger.com/blog/2015/05/add-openstack-instance-meta-data-info-salt-grains
 ```

-And you should see HTML files in `archive/`
+And you should see a few files getting created:

+* *cache.html*: Is the raw HTML file download from the origin
+* *cache.json*: Is a JSON cache of gathered metadata from the process
+* *index.md*: Is the simplified article converted to Markdown
+* Files with letters and numbers are images found in the document

 ```
 archive/